predix-ui/predix-ui/_pages/design/components/buttons.md

 Buttons allow users to take actions in an interface.
 <catalog-picture img-src="../../img/guidelines/design/components/buttons/buttons-hero" img-alt="Px Buttons" caption="Examples of px buttons"></catalog-picture>

-### Behavior

-Buttons states provide feedback to the user to indicate when an action

 # Button
 Buttons allow users to take actions in your application, and can be used in forms, modal windows, tables, cards, and others.

 ## Specs

-<catalog-picture img-src="../../img/guidelines/design/components/buttons/light-button-states" img-alt="Px Light Buttons State" caption="Px Light Buttons State"></catalog-picture>
+<catalog-picture img-src="../../img/guidelines/design/components/buttons/light-button-states" img-alt="Px Light Buttons States and Spec" caption="Px Light Buttons States and Spec"></catalog-picture>

-<catalog-picture img-src="../../img/guidelines/design/components/buttons/dark-button-specs" img-alt="Px Dark Buttons State" caption="Px Dark Buttons State"></catalog-picture>
+<catalog-picture img-src="../../img/guidelines/design/components/buttons/dark-button-states" img-alt="Px Dark Buttons States and Spec" caption="Px Dark Buttons States and Spec"></catalog-picture>

 # Button with icon
 Buttons allow users to take actions in your application, and can be used in forms, modal windows, tables, cards, and others.